-The policy(s) shall be primary insurance as respects to the County.
-Any insurance or selfinsurance maintained by the County shall be excess and shall not contribute to it.
-Any obligation that County agree to a waiver of subrogation is hereby stricken.
+The policy(s) shall be primary insurance as respects to County.
+Any insurance or self-insurance maintained by County shall be excess and shall not contribute to it.
+Any obligation that County agrees to a waiver of subrogation is hereby stricken.